ranjitshanker/iress_challenge/README.md

 -------------------------
 Note on running the script on standard input
 -------------------------
-As mentioned before, the user need to execute the command: python robot.py from the console It will display a message: Enter commands line by line , type exit to quit User can enter commands and when finally done, type exit to quit from the application.
+As mentioned before, the user need to execute the command: python robot.py from the console.
+It will display a message: Enter commands line by line , type exit to quit.
+User can enter commands and when finally done, type exit to quit from the application.
 Whenever the user types REPORT, then the application will check if the Robot is in the table.
 If yes, it will show the position.
 Otherwise, no position is dispayed.
 Please refer results.txt for output of various commands executed through the standard input.